PatrickTX57/BloomExteriorServices/src/content/blog/sprinkler-system-101.md

 ## Why Sprinkler Systems Beat Hand Watering

 Hand watering with a hose almost always leads to uneven coverage — some spots get soaked while others dry out, leading to patchy grass.
 A properly zoned sprinkler system delivers consistent, even coverage across your entire yard, on a schedule that matches what your lawn actually needs.
+See our [Sprinklers service](/services) for installation and repair details.

 ## Getting the Zones Right